hplgit/MAlley-slide-templates/README.md

 Computer code is not well supported in interactive tools.
 Syntax highlighting is impossible and you are left with setting the code in monospace font manually.
-Consequently, slides with much mathemtics and computer code look better in markup languages like LaTeX/Beamer, HTML5, or Remark.
+Consequently, slides with much mathemtics and computer code look much better in markup languages like LaTeX, HTML, Markdown, or DocOnce.

-Tools for interactive slide design include [Microsoft PowerPoint](http://en.wikipedia.org/wiki/Microsoft_PowerPoint), Apple's [Keynote](http://en.wikipedia.org/wiki/Keynote_(presentation_software)), and
+Tools for interactive slide design include [Microsoft PowerPoint](http://en.wikipedia.org/wiki/Microsoft_PowerPoint), Apple's [Keynote](http://en.wikipedia.org/wiki/Keynote_(presentation_software)), [OpenLibre Impress](https://www.libreoffice.org/discover/impress/), [OpenOffice Impress](https://www.openoffice.org/product/impress.html), and
 [Google Presenter](http://computers.tutsplus.com/tutorials/getting-started-with-google-slides--cms-21359) (Google slides).
 The latter is very easy to use and has recently become very popular because of its features for online collaboration, though PowerPoint and Keynote